what is batik?

 Batik is a wax-resist technique of painting on fabric that was first used in Indonesia many centuries ago.

-Buffy, one of Britain's major Batik artists, uses this traditional and ancient technique in a uniquely British way, capturing many aspects of English country life, wildlife and architecture.
-She has also been working on beautiful studies of her other great passion: Venice.
+Buffy Robinson, one of Britain’s major Batik artists, uses this traditional and ancient technique in her own recognisable style, capturing many aspects of English country life, architecture, wildlife and her other great passion – Venice.

-These basic stages are in themselves quite simple, but the skill comes not only in the intricate waxing, but in the complicated colour work, as each successive colour is placed on top of, and thus is altered by, the one before.
+These stages are in themselves quite simple, but the skill comes not only in the intricate waxing, but in the complicated colour work.
+Each successive colour is placed on top of, and thus is altered by, the one before.

 First Buffy draws the outline of the picture on a piece of fine Egyptian cotton cloth, usually white.
 The areas of the design that are intended to remain white are covered with a thin layer of hot wax, either with a tjanting – a traditional Batik wax pen – or a brush.

 The fabric is then dyed a different colour.
 The areas that are covered with wax naturally resist the dye, retaining the colour underneath.

 This process is repeated as many as eight times in a single picture – waxing then dyeing using different, and progressively darker, colours.

 Buffy has a collection of well over 50 hand-mixed dyes to pick from.

 The picture is gradually built up colour by colour, protected under the wax.
 Throughout the process, Buffy carefully cracks the wax in some areas to allow subsequent colours to seep through to create the delicate tracery of fine lines that is so characteristic of Batik.